 Typical Day at a Nuclear Pharmacy

-The pharmacist and technicians then have some down time to clean up, log all of the kits prepared during the run into the computer, grab a bite to eat, etc. Second run then starts at around 06:00; a second pharmacist arrives at around 07:00 as this is when the phones start to pick up with same day add-ons from the customers.
-Second run is out the door by 08:00.
-A third and fourth pharmacist arrive at 08:30.
-One of them will generally be designated to work on the bloods; another will help answer the phone, take orders, deal with customer service issues, etc.
+The pharmacist and technicians then have some downtime to clean up, log all of the kits prepared during the run into the computer, grab a bite to eat, etc. The second run then starts at around 06:00; a second pharmacist arrives at around 07:00 as this is when the phones start to pick up with same-day add-ons from the customers.
+The second run is out the door by 08:00.
+The third and fourth pharmacists arrive at 08:30.
+One of them will generally be designated to work on the blood; another will help answer the phone, take orders, deal with customer service issues, etc.

 Third run compounding (which is usually pretty light), begins at 10:00 and is out the door by 11:30.
 I-131 capsules will need to be compounded at some point during the day as well.
 Throughout the morning and afternoon, we’ll field phone calls ranging from STAT add-ons to clinical questions (i.e. pediatric dosing, altered biodistribution, questions about drug selection, and so on).
 The rest of the day is generally spent setting up for the next night: order entry, drawing any doses (i.e. Thallium, which has a long half-life) that can be drawn the day prior.
 Prescription labels are printed, double-checked and any products needed for the next day are ordered.
 So, as you can see, the daytime hours are generally spent getting ready for the following night.

 The closing pharmacist locks up sometime around 17:00 and is on call for the remainder of the night.